 I am a chartered member of CILIP, the Chartered Institute of Library and Information Professionals and truly believe libraries matter.

 From 2011-13, I studied the MA in Creative Writing at Canterbury Christ Church and have run day schools on writing about the past.
 I have worked on several life writing projects and enjoy empowering others to document their lives.

-I am fiercely passionate about local history and heritage and have worked as a freelance creative facilitator for Canterbury Museums facilitating object-handling and interpretation events.
+I am passionate about local history and heritage and have worked as a freelance creative facilitator for Canterbury Museums facilitating object-handling and interpretation events.
+I am also keen to encourage engagement with the universities special collections and archives and work with the International Centre for Victorian Women Writers to promote the life and work of Mary Elizabeth Braddon.

 Embedding information skills workshops into the Arts and Humanities Foundation programme.
 London and South East ALDinHE Regional Event - Friday 16th June 2017.
 Models of academic skills provision and delivery in different HEIs/LD and its place in HE.
 Lightning Talk.